-Join Roy Sivan for an in-depth discussion in this video Adding custom data to the API response and displaying it, part of AngularJS and WordPress: Building a Single-Page Application.
+Join Roy Sivan for an in-depth discussion in this video Adding custom data to the API response and displaying it, part of Building a Single-Page Application with AngularJS and WordPress.

 - Great, now we have a basic blog, including both a listing…and detail page, but what if you want more data…from your posts to be available in the post object,…in either the List or Detail pages?…You want to use that within in the ngRepeat loop…that we created.…There is a way with the JSON Rest API…to easily modify the response using php.…So, I'm going to go into Sublime,…I'm going to open up the functions.php file…and the first thing we're going to do…is tell the API that we want to register a new field.…I'm going to call my function register_new_field.…